How to successfully redesign your website to achieve better results?

 The migration phase requires as much attention as the design phase.
 Treat going live as an operation that must be orchestrated step by step.
 A good launch plan includes pre-production testing, a deployment window, clear roles, and a rollback plan in case of an incident.

-Prepare the mapping file from old to new, test all 301 redirects, validate the sitemap.xml and robots.txt files.
+Prepare the old-to-new mapping file, test all 301 redirects, validate the sitemap.xml and robots.txt files.
 Check the forms, the proper functioning of email submissions, and payment processes.
 A thorough check reduces the number of last-minute corrections.

 Launch and immediate monitoring